Russia’s growing ties with Iran have shaped the war in Ukraine. A new treaty will raise the stakes for Trump’s administration

 “That idea of having the United States not just as an adversary but as a strategic objective of all of their foreign policy has brought them together,” Jon Alterman, director of the Middle East Center at the Center for Strategic and International Studies, a think tank in Washington, D.C., told CNN.
 “It’s brought them together on the battlefields of Ukraine.”

+Speaking ahead of the leaders’ talks in the Kremlin, Russian President Vladimir Putin hailed the new agreement and welcomed the chance to discuss the burgeoning “strategic partnership.”
+His Iranian counterpart, Masoud Pezeshkian, said the relationship between the nations was growing “day by day.”

-In July 2022, five months into his full-scale invasion of Ukraine, Russian President Vladimir Putin visited Tehran, his first wartime trip outside the former Soviet sphere.
+In July 2022, five months into his full-scale invasion of Ukraine, Putin visited Tehran, his first wartime trip outside the former Soviet sphere.

 Behind the photo ops and handshakes, his “special military operation” was not going to plan.
 His army had lost a lot of its initial gains as it was pushed out of the Kyiv region – and would go on to lose more later that year in two further successful Ukrainian counteroffensives.